SBA Loans: Pros and Cons Guide

 SBA loans require in-depth documentation for both personal and business finances.
 You’ll need to prepare multiple years’ worth of personal and professional tax returns and income statements.
 In addition, you’ll need to provide business licenses, deeds, leases, and complete SBA forms, and lenders might require additional documents.

-Long Funding Time
+Long Funding Process

 Down Payment